Get to Know JoAnn Moore

 A: I don’t’ really claim a favorite wedding but I do love when unique weddings all come together into something that wows the couple and their guests.
 A recent wedding at a Colorado ranch had so many details and décor items.
 On paper, the wedding planning looked overwhelming.
 When all set up, the bride cried when she walked into her wedding venue.
 Those are my favorite moments—when I don’t just bring it all together for couples but we exceed their expectations.

-Q: As a luxury wedding planner, what are your thoughts on couples writing personalized wedding vows?
+Q: As a green wedding planner, what are your thoughts on couples writing personalized wedding vows?

 A: I do encourage couples to write something from the heart and make it unique to them.
 For the couple who is more fun and silly, they could find writing romantic wedding vows as something that would make their guests giggle and simply wouldn’t be their style.
 For couples who are unsure if writing their own wedding vows falls in-line with their personal style, I provide a few reminders: